Markinch: Transport

+While the opening of the Levenmouth rail link in 2024 has made this bus link redundant for rail passengers travelling southbound, there is still a demand for connections to northbound destinations, as the new rail link only has a southbound connection to the main line.

+Moffat & Williamson provide the Markinch circular bus service, which links all areas of the village, with Glenrothes, as well as a rural service which meanders through Glenrothes, Coaltown of Balgonie, Star of Markinch, Leven and Buckhaven.

+Stagecoach in Fife run the main Leven to Glenrothes bus service, as well as evening and Sunday services.

 Markinch Gap

 The short valley of the Markinch Gap runs northwest of the village, between the basin of the River Leven and the Howe of Fife, separating the Lomond Hills, to the west, from the Riggin o Fife.
 Providing the path for the Edinburgh–Aberdeen railway line and the A92 road, it has long been a significant line of communication and transport, heightened by the expansion of the coal and limestone industries to its south and demand for their products to its north.
 There is a high concentration of ancient monuments at Balfarg and Balbirnie.